PAST EVENTS

 UPCOMING EVENTS - see our home page

 Tours of the museum are most Fridays, Saturdays, and Sundays at 1:00, 2:15, and 3:30 (if any special events interrupt this schedule, you’ll see our notice on our home page.)
 See details and admission fees on our home page.
-Your admission helps the FOVM’s work to do additional restoration for the Villa Montezuma Museum!
+We are all volunteer.
+Your admission helps the FOVM’s work for the Villa Montezuma Museum!

 Questions to 619-233-8833 or